I often get asked what toy-stuffing I recommend, and I’d have to say… it depends!

 These days we have the choice of Organic, Synthetic or Eco friendly toy stuffings…

-Organic Toy Stuffing is made from things that grow, and processed by following a certain standard, while Eco friendly Toy Stuffing is either harmless or less harmful to the environment and most of Eco friendly toy stuffings are biodegradable.
+Organic Toy Stuffing is made from things that grow, and processed according to organic standards, while Eco friendly Toy Stuffing is either harmless or less harmful to the environment and most of Eco friendly toy stuffings are biodegradable.

 Synthetic toy fillings are man-made but some are mixed with natural fibers like cotton, linen and wool.